MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-repository-manager/deployr-repository-manager-about.md

 The operations you can perform in the DeployR Repository Manager and on the APIs is largely dependent on your permissions and the server policies.

-**Permissions**.
+### Permissions

 The answers to the following questions determine most of the operations you can perform on a file.

 1. Are you an [owner](https://deployr.revolutionanalytics.com/documents/help/repo-man/Content/e-file-properties-owners.htm) of the file?
 See possible owner [operations](https://deployr.revolutionanalytics.com/documents/help/repo-man/Content/c-file-intro.htm).